jaistraf/Machine-Learning-Project_1/README.txt

 - As you run the cells from top to bottom, you will reach different sections (Task 1: Q1 then Q2, then Task 2)
 	- the relevant cells in those sections will also produce the graphics & statistical analysis used in the written report .pdf

-Note that functions are explained by the comments in the .ipynb notebook.
-Enjoy!
+Note that functions are explained by the comments in Code.ipynb notebook.